rore/json2flot/README.md

 }], 500);
 ```
 #### Configuring metrics
-The metric object is an extension of the flot [data format object] (https://github.com/flot/flot/blob/master/API.md#data-format), so it can include all the available flot fields for flot customization.
+The metric object is an extension of the flot [data format object](https://github.com/flot/flot/blob/master/API.md#data-format), so it can include all the available flot fields for flot customization.

 The metric object must include two additional fields:
 **path** - An array indicating the path in the JSON object to the node containing the metric to collect.